Gauntlet III: The Final Quest: Development

-Keeping track of items in the player's inventory was also a difficulty due to memory restrictions; because of this, the collectible potions in the original arcade games are cut, they are instead automatically used upon being collected.
+Keeping track of items in the player's inventory was a difficult due to memory restrictions; because of this, the collectible potions in the original arcade games are cut, they are instead automatically used upon being collected.
 Gauntlet III's graphics were illustrated using OCP Art Studio by Paul Salmon and Chris Collins; Salmon predominantly worked on sprites, while Collins did backdrops.
-Both the Amiga and Atari ST versions use a 16-color palette, although the introduction uses 32-colors.
-Gauntlet III is rendered in 16 colors due to the game's sprite masking: a Gauntlet III team member said that "if we used five bit planes the game would slow down because it'd have to mask five bit planes as well".

 Reception

 Most reviews praised the games graphics, but some found they were over used in many places with very little variation.
 And that the isometric perspective could result in the player's view being blocked.
 One of the games' main attractions was the well received music by video game composer Tim Follin.

-British gaming magazine The One gave the Amiga version of Gauntlet III an overall score of 87%, praising the game's 3D perspective, graphic design, and soundtrack, but criticized is as unoriginal, but very fun.
+British gaming magazine The One gave the Amiga version of Gauntlet III an overall score of 87%, praising the game's 3D perspective, graphic design, and soundtrack, but criticized it as unoriginal, but very fun.